 Run to lose weight

 Running can also be effective to lose some excess body weight, especially when combined with a well-balanced low-carb diet.
 Moderate duration runs at a low heart rate will result in fat burn.
 You can read more about this topic in our blog post “Will running help you lose weight?“

 Less stress & More energy: Mindful Run®

 If you would like a healthy exercise to release some daily stress and worries and to gain more energy, it may be better to “just run for fun”, without any specific running targets!
 You could even take out your kids with you and run together.

 Focus on your breathing and your body, and “run & play” outdoors like a young child.
 Mindful Run® combines mindfulness, breathing techniques, and running.
-Please check our next available dates of “Mindful Run® Courses“
+Please check our upcoming “Mindful Run® Courses & Workshops“